 The Sexual Predator Act of 1996 imposes more severe criminal sanctions on adult males who are significantly older than their victims and holds them financially accountable when children are born as a result of violations of this law.
+Each year an administrative notice regarding the act, ways in which DSS staff can identify appropriate referrals to the Division of Family Services is published the Attorney General's Office, the Department of Health and Social Services, the Department of Services to Children Youth and Their Families, the Department of Public Instruction and law enforcement agencies statewide to establish a cooperative agreement specifying the various roles of the agencies involved.
+As a result of this legislation the Department of Health and Social Services and the Department of Public Instruction conducts programs designed to reach state and local law enforcement officials, the educational system, and relevant counseling services on the problem of statutory rape.

 The legislation requires a cooperative agreement as part of a multi-faceted effort to combat teenage pregnancy and reform welfare.
-Specifically, the law requires the Attorney General's Office, the Department of Health and Social Services, the Department of Services to Children Youth and Their Families, the Department of Public Instruction and law enforcement agencies statewide to establish a cooperative agreement specifying the various roles of the agencies involved.
-The Memorandum of Understanding establishing the cooperative agreement, executed on December 10, 1996, and SB 346 are provided as Attachment C.
+Specifically, the law requires

-As a result of this legislation the Department of Health and Social Services and the Department of Public Instruction conducts programs designed to reach state and local law enforcement officials, the education system, and relevant counseling services on the problem of statutory rape.
-The program provides education and training on the problem of statutory rape so that teenage pregnancy prevention programs may be expanded in scope to include men.
+A new initiative is a partnership with the Delaware Fatherhood and Family Coalition (DFFC).
+DSS is negotiating with the DFFC to develop programming that will address statutory rape through community presentations and the distribution of literature.
+The program will provide- education and training on the problem of statutory rape so that teenage pregnancy prevention programs may be expanded in scope to include men.